aschera/MP_portfolio/README.md

 -
 The page on extracurricular activities speaks for itself; this is where you may add your golf score or passion for skiing.

--
-The blog page is where you express your ideas or write about something you have achieved that can help others.#� �M�P�_�p�o�r�t�f�o�l�i�o�
-�
-�